Wyattari/VRSmoothCamUnity/README.md

 (SmoothDamp position & rotation)

-Some might think that stabilizing your VR camera would not be a true representation of the gameplay, but I would argue that a straight capture to flat screen is not representative either, and the smoothing helps to bridge the gap between what you see on flat screen vs what it feels like in the VR experience.
+Smoothing helps to bridge the gap between what you see on flat screen vs what it feels like in the VR experience.

 Using a separate capture camera also allows you to adjust camera settings without affecting the player's perspective.
-For example, since game capture is only recording one eye, you can increase the smoothed camera's field of view to better match what the player sees with both eyes.
-Also useful if your hands that you can see in-game are often cropped out of the 16:9 captured footage.
+This is useful if your hands that you can see in-game are often cropped out of the 16:9 captured footage.

 ![](03_SmoothDamp_WiderFOV_LockedZ.gif)